 If you’re tired of having the same old sandwich every day for lunch, try these savory pastry puffs!
 They are easy to make and look impressive.
 They’re basically open-faced sandwiches but they’re better because they have a buttery, flaky crust and a cheesy sauce.
 The flavors I chose are a play on the classic French croque monsieur, a baked ham and cheese sandwich, but you can easily customize these to fit your tastes.

-I used a sharp white cheese (Kerrygold Dubliner) but gruyere or cheddar would be great.
+I used a sharp white cheese (Kerrygold Dubliner) but Gruyere or cheddar would be great.
 Any cheese, or combination of cheeses, that melts well will work in this.
-You could add some vegetables, like spinach or slices of red onion, and swap out the lunchmeat or even omit it altogether to make this vegetarian.
-You could even add a fried egg to the top to make it heartier, a la the classic croque madame.
+You could add some vegetables, like spinach or slices of red onion, and swap out the lunchmeat for turkey or chicken or even omit it altogether to make this vegetarian.
+It’d also be delicious topped with a fried egg, a la the classic croque madame.

 - 1 sheet of frozen puff pastry, thawed